DorianDepriester/Elasticipy/docs/source/Tutorials/texture.rst

     >>> fig, ax = Goss.plot_as_pole_figure(m.symmetrise(unique=True))
     >>> fig.show()

-Fibre texture can be drawn in a simular way.
+Fibre textures can be drawn in a simular way.
 E.g.:

 .. plot::